Thomas-Schrder/Bachelor-Project/README.md

 ## Introduction to Google Colab
 Google Colab is a free cloud service based on Jupyter Notebooks that supports free GPU and a pre-configured environment.
 It's widely used for machine learning, data analysis, and education.
 Key features include:

-## Ease of use: Colab notebooks are Jupyter notebooks hosted by Google.
+## Colab notebooks are Jupyter notebooks hosted by Google.
 They require no setup and run entirely in the cloud.
 Free Access to GPUs: Colab provides free access to GPUs (Graphical Processing Units) which are essential for training machine learning models.
 Collaboration: Similar to Google Docs, Colab allows real-time collaboration with colleagues.
 Integration with Google Drive: It offers seamless integration with Google Drive for saving work and accessing datasets.

-## File overview:
+## File overview
 This Python script contains the necessary code to perform specific tasks in machine learning and EDA.